rahmed-dev/nextstack-erp/docs/architecture/implementation-patterns-consistency-rules.md

 - Route all persistence and domain logic through the established domain services and document engine, not direct SQL or ad-hoc Tauri commands.
 - Respect the standard result envelope `{ data, error }` and the error/technical-details UI pattern for any user-visible errors.
 - Place new code within the agreed structure (`core`, `modules`, `ui`, `features`) and co-locate tests with the code they exercise.
+ - Treat cross-module systems (naming engine, print engine, CSV export, ledger service, DocType engine) as the default extension points; when a new feature smells like it repeats an existing capability, extend these systems or add a new reusable one instead of hard-coding behavior in a single module.

 **Pattern Enforcement:**
 - When implementing features, agents should: